geoffreylitt/homepage/source/about.html.md

 From 2013 to 2019, I was an early engineer at [Panorama Education](http://www.panoramaed.com) (YC S13), a startup helping K-12 educators use data to better understand their students and schools.
 I wore various hats across engineering, product, and design, and helped grow Panorama into a leading education platform used by over 9 million students across the country.
 Here's a [sample project](/projects/free-response-analytics.html) I worked on to categorize text responses to school feedback surveys.

 From 2010 to 2014, I got my B.S. in Electrical Engineering and Computer Science at Yale University, where I played in the all-cello rock band Low Strung.

+I grew up in Tokyo, Japan (日本語話せます！） and the Washington, DC area.

 ## Inspirations